FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator: Explicit examples of embeddings in (including FLRW spaces)

 The homogeneity of $\tilde\phi$ means that it can be seen, indifferently, as a function on $X_\kappa$ or on $X_f$.
-The direct application of proposition~\ref{prop:TheoremPRD} shows that $X_f$ is globally conformally AdSM with $e^{2\phi}$ as Weyl factor: $\eta_f=e^{2\phi}g_\kappa$ where $g_\kappa$ is the AdSM metric.
+The direct application of Prop.~\ref{prop:TheoremPRD} shows that $X_f$ is globally conformally AdSM with $e^{2\phi}$ as the Weyl factor: $\eta_f=e^{2\phi}g_\kappa$ where $g_\kappa$ is the AdSM metric.
 We recall that this metric rescaling is induced by the rescaling of the coordinates on $X_\kappa$ as $\Lambda : y_\kappa\mapsto e^\phi y_\kappa$ .
 We often say that $X_\kappa$ is the \emph{base space} via which the embedding of $X_f$ is performed.
 The important point is that any coordinate system of $X_\kappa$ provides a coordinate system for $X_f$ in which the metric is written in a simple way.

 \begin{remark} Every conformally flat space can be put, locally, in the form \eqref{Eq : exemple} and every globally conformally AdSM space can be put, globally, in this form.
-(See the proof of proposition \ref{prop:BigProp}.) \end{remark}
+(See the proof of Prop.~\ref{prop:BigProp}.) \end{remark}